 One Earth Young Filmmakers Contest

-In conjunction with the 2018 film festival, Green Community Connections sponsored the sixth annual Young Filmmakers Contest.
+In conjunction with the 2019 film festival, Green Community Connections sponsored the seventh annual Young Filmmakers Contest.
 The contest was created with the goal of engaging youth in the discussion about sustainability issues and getting them thinking about solutions.
 Each winning filmmaker received a cash prize and matching grant of equal value to be given to a non-profit organization chosen by the filmmaker.
 Winning films were featured at One Earth Film Festival.

 Web & Social Media Connections